You are in Beware the Wolves -> List of False Teachings

 I now present another example, the so-called “Nicene Creed,” which is a widely repeated, accepted, and believed statement of Christian faith/doctrine.
 The creed was formed at the First Council of Nicaea in A.D.
 325 and has been blindly (for the most part) accepted as valid and true by most Christians ever since.

 I had actually never heard of this creed until I came across it after I had finished the first edition of this book and was looking for ways to market it.
-One such marketer required me to accept the “Nicene Creed” by clicking a little checkbox on their website before I could submit the book for consideration.
+One such “Christian” marketer required me to accept the “Nicene Creed” by clicking a little checkbox on their website before I could even submit the book for consideration.
 So, I did what a Berean should do…I researched the creed, where it came from, and what it says.
 It all sounded very “Biblical” (yes, even after writing this book, it wasn’t immediately obvious to me there were any problems in it), but since I had become so sensitive to “false teachings” everywhere I looked in Christendom, I decided to do further research before just blindly accepting it.
-I also, therefore, went to read and study what other trusted sources had to say on it, and lo and behold, I found I cannot simply and blindly accept the little innocuous looking creed agreement checkbox on that marketer’s site.
+I also, therefore, went to read and study what other trusted sources had to say on it, and lo and behold, I found I cannot simply and blindly accept the little innocuous looking creed agreement checkbox on that “Christian” marketer’s website.